aumitcelik/aumitcelik/README.md

 ![](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExZDRiZjQwYjIyNWE1MzBjMjcyZTZhZWJmOGM1YTM0ODU2MWE0ZTA4NCZjdD1n/fatcd1PnHPTDW/giphy.gif)

-I am a computer engineer and junior software developer with a passion for building innovative solutions to complex problems.
-I have been developing myself with patika.com, a platform for learning and advancing in the field of computer science.<br><br>Throughout my career, I have gained experience in a variety of programming languages and frameworks, including JavaScript, React, and Flutter.
-I am constantly looking to expand my skill set and stay up to date with the latest technologies.<br><br>I am open to new opportunities and am always looking for ways to apply my skills to make a positive impact.
+I am open to new opportunities and am always looking for ways to apply my skills to make a positive impact.
 Feel free to reach out to me if you have any questions or would like to work together.
 Thank you for visiting my profile!

 <h2 align="center"> 🌐 Socials </h2>